 After doing HIIT 3 times a week for just a couple of weeks, the results show that time trial performance improved by an average of almost 10 percent.

-In another trial, HIIT generated identical improvements in time trial performance compared to lower intensity endurance exercise, despite the fact that the HIIT workouts required a lot less time to complete .
+In another trial, HIIT generated identical improvements in time trial performance compared to lower intensity, long duration endurance exercise, despite the fact the HIIT workouts required a lot less time to complete .

 Here’s how the researchers sum up their findings: